skydoves/landscapist/README.md

 </p>

 <p align="center">
-🍂 Landscapist is a Jetpack Compose image loading solution that fetches and displays network images with <a href="https://github.com/bumptech/glide" target="_blank"> Glide</a>, <a href="https://github.com/coil-kt/coil" target="_blank"> Coil</a>, and <a href="https://github.com/facebook/fresco" target="_blank"> Fresco.</a> This library supports tracing image loading states, composing custom implementations, and some useful animations, such as crossfades and circular reveals.
+🍂 Landscapist is a Jetpack Compose image loading solution that fetches and displays network images with <a href="https://github.com/bumptech/glide" target="_blank"> Glide</a>, <a href="https://github.com/coil-kt/coil" target="_blank"> Coil</a>, and <a href="https://github.com/facebook/fresco" target="_blank"> Fresco.</a> This library supports tracing image loading states, composing custom implementations, and some useful animations, such as crossfades, blur transformation, and circular reveals.
 Also, with image plugins, you can configure and attach image loading behaviors more easily and fast.
 </p>

 ## Who's using Landscapist?